 Meet Skye

-Sezí Skye Boucher súlye, my name is Skye Boucher and I am one half of K'estuwe Pieces.
+My name is Skye Boucher, and I am one half of K’estuwe Pieces.

-I am currently in my 4th year Social Work Degree Program in southern Alberta and making earrings not only helps me financially, it's healing and reconnects me with my cultural practices.
-There's nothing like beading, drinking tea and listening to the CKLB request show on Saturday, and Bannock & Tea with Myra on a Sunday afternoons (you northerners know what I am talking about).
+Sewing and beading is healing.
+It reconnects me to my cultural practices and grounds me in who I am.
+There’s nothing like beading, drinking tea, and listening to the CKLB Request Show on a Saturday, or Bannock & Tea with Myra on a Sunday afternoon (you northerners know what I’m talking about).

 Hey, hey marsicho,